nuejs/nue/packages/nuejs.org/docs/index.md

 ## Less, but better
-Wat used to take a React specialists and a huge amount of JavaScript is now taken care of a UX developer and handful of CSS files:

-[image.gridpaper]
-  small: /img/react-vs-ux-dev.png
-  large: /img/react-vs-ux-dev-big.png

-To give you an idea of the difference, here are source codes for [tailwindcss.com](//tailwindcss.com) front page (a next.js app) and [nuejs.org](/) front page:
+Wat used to take a React specialists and thousands of lines of JavaScript is now assembed with a content file and vanilla CSS.
+To give you a rought idea, here are source codes for [tailwindcss.com](//tailwindcss.com) front page (a next.js app) and [nuejs.org](/) front page:

 [.stack]